Capture

 Tango

-Review sessions train kanji, readings, words, and context.
+Review sessions train recognition while keeping the original context close to the answer.
 The goal is not to replace native material with flashcards.
 The goal is to make coming back to native material easier.

 Lens